 This packet of documents will be sealed and stamped so as to remain official and can then be mailed or hand-carried to any prospective school.
-This packet of documents will be sealed and stamped so as to remain official and can then be mailed or hand-carried to any prospective school.

 Please note that these documents will be provided under the following terms:

-- There is no outstanding balance with the Finance Office. - The student has completed and submitted a 'Book Return Form' to the Secondary School Secretary.
-(All books issued by BMIS to students must be returned to the library, NOT the secondary office or the class teacher.) - The student has contacted his or her Tutor and requested a letter of recommendation
+- There is no outstanding balance with the Finance Office - The student has completed and submitted a 'Book Return Form' to the Secondary School Secretary.
+(All books issued by BMIS to students must be returned to the library.

-This pack of documents and records will be available for pick-up from the Secondary school office within three weeks from the initial date of request.
+This pack of documents and records will be available for pick-up from the Secondary School office within three weeks from the initial date of request.
 Three sealed and official packs will be provided, all at no cost to you.
 Please be advised that any future request for additional packs (part or in full) will incur a fee of US\$20 per pack.